Dan-Burke-P/Castle-Game/README.md

 ---
 The following diagram shows how the average turn for a player would go, this is just to help envisioning what the end project would feel and play like.
-[Diagram]: ReadmeFiles/Turn%20Flow!Turn%20Flow_1.png "Diagram turn flow"
+![Diagram]: https://github.com/Dan-Burke-P/Castle-Game/blob/master/ReadmeFiles/Turn%20Flow!Turn%20Flow_1.png "Diagram turn flow"

 This diagram is an extension of the previous diagram exposing the actions taken when selecting a unit.
-[Diagram]: ReadmeFiles/Unit%20Actions!Unit%20Actions_2.png "Diagram turn flow 2"
+![Diagram]: https://github.com/Dan-Burke-P/Castle-Game/blob/master/ReadmeFiles/Unit%20Actions!Unit%20Actions_2.png "Diagram turn flow 2"

 ## my contribution